 Safety When Your Car Breaks Down

-It never fails.
+It's inevitable, your car breaks down once in a while.
 You’re on your way to work and preparing for a huge presentation, traveling for your first vacation of the year, or driving somewhere after dark, and that’s when it happens: a tire goes flat, you run out of gas or you have engine trouble.

 Blowouts and breakdowns happen when you least expect them, meaning you’ll need to know the steps to take in the event of a vehicle-related crisis ahead of time.
 The worst thing you can do is panic.
 The best thing you can do is have a plan in place to ensure you’re prepared in case your vehicle breaks down.